hlqx/dotfiles/README.md

 that should be it, but i might have forgot some. (i will update this readme at some point)

-Less important notes:
+## Less important notes:
 - these were never really finished tbh
-- pretty sure dunst is very unfinished
+- pretty sure dunst config doesn't use the right font lol